-The “off-label” promotion and marketing of drugs by the pharmaceutical industry is a huge driver of profits.
-Take Cordarone® for instance.
+Take Cordarone,® for instance.
 Wyeth’s campaign to promote this drug for the treatment of Atrial fibrillation was so successful that Wyeth made an estimated $3 billion from this “off-label” use.

-As of 2007 and continuing today, Amiodarone is the most commonly used anti-arrhythmic drug used for the treatment of A-Fib, with an estimated 80% of all Amiodarone prescriptions being prescribed for off-label purposes.
+As of 2007 and today, Amiodarone is the most commonly used anti-arrhythmic drug for treating AFib, with an estimated 80% of all Amiodarone prescriptions being prescribed for off-label purposes.

-The industry also creates its own sponsored discussion forums to target doctors and identify key opinion leaders that can then be used to influence other physician’s prescribing habits.
-Pharma uses these forums to solicit physicians opinions through surveys (paid and voluntary), recruitment of physicians for focus-groups.
-Manufacturers also used Electronic Health Records (EHRs) to market directly to physicians.
-Many EHR vendors sell data to third-parties like Pharma.
-Marketing also occurs via EHR at the point-of-care via the use of banner ads, industry sponsored clinical resources and requests for samples, article reprints and other items.
+The industry also creates its own sponsored discussion forums to target doctors and identify key opinion leaders that can then be used to influence other physicians’ prescribing habits.
+Big Pharma uses these forums to solicit physicians’ opinions through surveys (paid and voluntary) and recruitment of physicians for focus groups.

-Drug manufacturers also use prescribing sources like The Physician’s Desk Reference (“PDR”) and Epocrates to influence prescribing behavior.
-Physician’s no longer resort to use of the PDR book, but rather use the PDR app or Epocrates, which is the most popular prescribing source for physicians in the U.S.
+Drug manufacturers also use prescribing sources like The Physician’s Desk Reference (PDR) and Epocrates to influence prescribing behavior.
+Physicians no longer resort to using the PDR book but instead use the PDR app or Epocrates, the most popular prescribing source for physicians in the U.S.

-Prescribing physicians are unaware of the marketing relationships between pharmaceutical companies and Epocrates and the PDR.
-The financial success of these entities is no longer dependent upon subscriber payments by physicians but rather by marketing and research relationships to drug companies.
-Epocrates earns a large portion of its revenue from its marketing and research relationships with drug companies.
+Prescribing physicians are typically unaware of the marketing relationships between pharmaceutical companies, Epocrates, and the PDR.
+The financial success of these entities is no longer dependent upon physician subscriber payments but rather on marketing and research relationships with drug companies.
+Epocrates earns significant revenue from its marketing and research relationships with drug companies.

 Source: Manz, Christopher, M.D., Ross, Joseph, M.D., Marketing to Physicians in a Digital World, N. Engl.
 J. Med.
 371:20 (Nov.
 13, 2014).